Deadheading and Other Stories by Beth Gilstrap

 “Beth Gilstrap is a grand storyteller, and her lush, endearing Deadheading and Other Stories is a marvel.
 Steeped in despair, Gilstrap’s characters are lonely, wistful folk—trapped, dripping with longing, saturated with anguish and melancholy—who carve out necessary spaces of personhood in the tiny corners of their lives: making coffee, digging hands in the dirt, frying eggs in gobs of butter, reminiscing about days gone by.
 These characters are terrae incarnate—of this earth, drudged from it, molded and shaped by its rivers and valleys and the winding roads that go on and on, who, yet, are ever seeking, never quite settled.
 In this enchanting collection—with language and plotting so beautifully crafted, it stings—Gilstrap delivers us through darkness toward a hanging promise of hope, a glinting bit of fortune that might, yet, be within reach.”—Robert James Russell, author of Mesilla and Sea of Trees

 Beth Gilstrap is the author of I Am Barbarella (2015) from Twelve Winters Press.
 Her work has been selected as Longform.org’s “Fiction Pick of the Week” and chosen by Dan Chaon for inclusion in the Best Microfiction Anthology 2019.
 She holds an MFA from Chatham University.
 Her stories, essays, and hybrids have appeared in Ninth Letter, the Minnesota Review, Denver Quarterly, Gulf Stream Lit, and Wigleaf, among others.
-She lives in Charlotte, North Carolina, with a house full of critters.
+Born and raised in the Charlotte area, she has recently relocated to Louisville.

 BUNDLE AND SAVE!